braze-inc/braze-docs/_docs/_hidden/private_betas/scim/put_update_existing_developer_account.md

 /scim/v2/Users/YOUR_ID_HERE
 {% endapimethod %}

 This endpoint allows you to update an existing dashboard developer account by specifying email, given and family names, entitlements (for setting permissions at the company, app group, and team level).
+For information on how to obtain a SCIM token, visit [Automated user provisioning]({{site.baseurl}}/scim/automated_user_provisioning/).

 ## Rate limit